-G overnments have long claimed the right to take possession of abandoned or unclaimed property, a right known at common law as "escheat."
+Governments have long claimed the right to take possession of abandoned or unclaimed property, a right known at common law as "escheat."
 Escheat law began as a way for the government to claim real property left by a decedent who had no heirs.
 Rather than leaving the property to languish in the decedent's estate, the sovereign would take title and return the property to a useful purpose.
 This power was a natural incidence of sovereignty.
-As William Blackstone reminds us, "all lands were originally granted out by the sovereign, and are therefore holden, either mediately or immediately, of the crown."1 The concept later grew to include a sovereign right to claim personal property left by decedents without heirs, known as bona vacantia.
+As William Blackstone reminds us, "all lands were originally granted out by the sovereign, and are therefore holden, either mediately or immediately, of the crown."
+William Blackstone, 2 Commentaries on the Laws of England 53 (William Draper Lewis ed., Rees, Welsh & Co.
+1898).
+The concept later grew to include a sovereign right to claim personal property left by decedents without heirs, known as bona vacantia.
 These concepts, like so many other English common law doctrines, traveled to the American colonies.

 The field of unclaimed or abandoned property law in our country grew during the 20th century to encompass both of the older doctrines of escheat and bona vacantia.
-States enacted statutes that laid claim to all forms of property that met a statutory definition of "abandoned property," which usually included a relatively brief period of dormancy.
+States enacted statutes that lay claim to all forms of property that met a statutory definition of "abandoned property," which usually included a relatively brief period of dormancy.
 The statutes, moreover, covered all unclaimed property, not merely that left behind by a decedent with no heirs.

 States became increasingly interested in unclaimed intangible property and soon discovered that a host of businesses held unclaimed balances for all sorts of accounts and services.
-Pennsylvania, for example, discovered that Western Union maintained more than \$1 million in unclaimed money orders on its books.2 And other states recognized the value of unclaimed stock and dividends held by corporations and securities intermediaries.3 These sources of cash prompted states to enact abandoned property laws specifically covering intangible personal property.
-The U.S. Supreme Court has upheld the constitutionality of a variety of state abandoned property laws.
-Those laws, the court has said, ensure that abandoned property ends up in the state's hands where it can be put to use benefiting the public, "rather than for the chance enrichment" of the individual or organization that happens to be in possession of the property at the time it became abandoned.4
+Pennsylvania, for example, discovered that Western Union maintained millions of dollars in unclaimed money orders on their books.
+See Western Union Tel.
+Co. v.
+Pennsylvania, 368 U.S. 71 (1961).
+And other states recognized the value of unclaimed stock and dividends held by corporations and securities intermediaries.
+See

+Delaware v.
+New York, 507 U.S. 490 (1993).
+These sources of cash prompted states to enact abandoned property laws specifically covering intangible personal property.
+The U.S. Supreme Court has generally upheld the constitutionality of a variety of state abandoned property laws.
+Those laws, the Court has said, ensure that abandoned property ends up in the state's hands where it can be put to use benefiting the public, "rather than for the chance enrichment" of the individual or organization that happens to be in possession of the property at the time it became abandoned.
+Standard Oil Co. v.
+New Jersey, 341 U.S. 428, 436 (1951).